tailorem/boilerplate/README.md

 # CrabbyApp

-A real-time chat application built with React and WebSockets.
+A real-time chat application built with React and WebSockets from an LHL provided boilerplate.

 ## Getting Started